dennylslee/rock-paper-scissors-LSTM/README.md

 ## Playing against PRNG

-Using the guassian PRNG as sequence generator, the LSTM can learn to beat player 2 in the long run as shown below.
+Using the Guassian PRNG as sequence generator, the LSTM can learn to beat player 2 in the long run as shown below.
 However, it was not able to detect any sequence pattern.
-It seems to only learn that probablisitically, there is a higher occurance of certain move type and it simply puts out counter move all the time.
-I cannot tune the LSTM makes it perform any better than the steady state of ~38-40% win rate.
+It seems to only learn that probabilistically there is a higher occurances of certain move type; and it simply puts out the same counter move all the time.
+I cannot tune the LSTM to make it perform any better than the steady state of ~38-40% win rate (i.e. there is no learn-able sequence; at least not with the small size data set and the relative small LSTM RNN in this exercise).

+PRNG generator using guassian distribution with sigma = 2.
+![result 1](https://github.com/dennylslee/rock-paper-scissors-LSTM/blob/master/PRNG-result-1.png)

 If the original sequence bell curve distribution is flatten to resemble uniform distribution.
 The win-tie-loss rate goes to the random equalibrium level of 33% each.

-PRNG generator using guassian distribution with sigma = 2.
-![result 1](https://github.com/dennylslee/rock-paper-scissors-LSTM/blob/master/PRNG-result-1.png)
+In this case, the LSTM AI is no better than random.

 PRNG generator using guassian distribution with sigma = 2.3.
 ![result 2](https://github.com/dennylslee/rock-paper-scissors-LSTM/blob/master/PRNG-result-2.png)

 ## Playing against Random Repeat

-LSTM clearly demonstrates its ability to learn the long sequence and generate counter-moves consistently (with steady state win rate at ~70%).
+LSTM clearly demonstrates its ability to learn the long sequence and generate counter-moves consistently (with steady state win rate at ~70%) in this case.
+This is because player 1 is a deterministic sequence of fixed length and LSTM has no problem learning it.
+Increasing the LSTM timestep and hidden state size can probably beat out player 1 nearly 100%.

 ![result 3](https://github.com/dennylslee/rock-paper-scissors-LSTM/blob/master/RandRepeat-result-1.png)